Chiesa dei Santi Fermo e Rustico

 - E_UNESCO_HERITAGE

 The church of SS.
-Fermo and Rustico began as a chapel of the Parish of S. Maria in Colognola, mentioned by Pope Eugene III in the Bull he issued in 1145.
-Elevated to parish status before 1456, it was expanded in the second half of the 15th century.
+Fermo and Rustico was born as a chapel of the parish church of S. Maria in Colognola, mentioned by Pope Eugenius III in the Bull he issued in 1145.
+The current building was constructed on the ruins of the previous one between 1612 and 1629.
+The façade was later renovated in 1746.

-The internal façades of the nave, covered by a flat ceiling with a coffered decoration and central painting, are rhythmically adorned by slender pilasters and crowned by a high molded entablature; the walls are decorated with wall paintings depicting scenes from the lives of the patron saints.
+The church has a rectangular single-nave layout with four lateral semi-chapels with altars and a raised quadrangular presbytery concluded with a semicircular apse.
+The nave, covered with a coffered decoration and central painting, is rhythmically structured by slender pilasters and crowned by a high molded entablature; the walls are adorned with wall paintings depicting scenes from the lives of the patron saints.
+The presbytery, introduced by an elegant serliana structure, is topped by a dome with coffered decoration and a lantern at the summit.

 Chiesa dei Santi Fermo e Rustico